 In looking at the differences in these popular types of milks, you can determine which best suits your needs.

 Whole milk is cow's milk with none of the fat removed.
 It contains 8 grams of fat per cup, 8.5 percent nonfat milk solids, and 88 percent water.
 As none of the milk’s natural components are removed, it is high in natural proteins, fat, calcium, and vitamin D.

 Other dairy milk has some or all of the fat removed.
 While whole milk has 150 calories in one cup, 1 percent milk has 110 calories, and skim milk has just 80 calories.
-Fat-free milk has all of the nutritional benefits of whole milk — a good source of protein, calcium, vitamins, and minerals — without the saturated fat and calories.
-Dietitians often recommend skim milk for the majority of their clients.
+Fat-free milk has all of the nutritional benefits of whole milk — a good source of protein, calcium, vitamins, and minerals — without the saturated fat and calories, though absorption of some vitamins may be reduced due to the lack of fat.

 Lactose-free milk is processed to break down lactose, a natural sugar found in milk products.
 As with other milks, lactose-free milk is a good source of protein, calcium, vitamins, and minerals.
 The fat and cholesterol content of lactose-free milk varies, as it comes in 2 percent, 1 percent, and fat-free varieties.

 - Whole milk can provide essential proteins and extra calories from fats, as well as vitamins and minerals for infants and the elderly.